Shopify/quilt/packages/react-html/README.md

 Descriptors for any style tags you want to include in the HEAD of the document.

 **scripts**
-Descriptors for any deferred script tags you want to include at the end of the document.
+Descriptors for any script tags you want to include in your document.
+All scripts passed to this property will be deferred by appending them to the end of the document.
+We encourage this as a default, although you may use `blockingScripts` for any scripts that must be included in the HEAD of the document.

 **blockingScripts**
 Descriptors for any script tags you want to include in the HEAD of the document.
 These will block HTML parsing until they are evaluated, so use them carefully.